qd-cae/qd-cae-python/docs/source/qd_cae_dyna_RawD3plot.rst

 ---------

-One can check oneself, which data arrays are actually loaded by the correspondingly named routine.
-Sometimes a data array is not written to the file, in which case it is also not available.
+These are all the data arrays available with their shape description.
+They are categorized according to the variable type.

 **Float Data**:
  - timesteps *(nTimesteps)*